How $1,400 Worth of Drugs Put $155,000 in the State’s Pocket

 The disparity in proof also allows forfeitures in cases where no underlying criminal charges are ever filed, or even in cases where a jury acquits a defendant of a related criminal charge.

-Perhaps no one would agree with that statement more than Senator Konni Burton, R-Colleyville.
-She is the lawmaker leading the charge for civil asset forfeiture reform in Texas.
-Senator Burton has sponsored Senate Bill 380, which would prohibit the state from keeping property without a criminal conviction.
-Burton’s bill would also prohibit the state from forfeiting cash under $200 and vehicles valued at less than $10,000.
+Perhaps no one would agree with that statement more than former Senator Konni Burton, R-Colleyville.
+During her tenure, she lead the charge for civil asset forfeiture reform in Texas.
+In the 2017 Legislative Session Senator Burton sponsored Senate Bill 380, which would prohibit the state from keeping property without a criminal conviction and also prohibit the state from forfeiting cash under $200 and vehicles valued at less than $10,000.

 Senator Burton’s Forfeiture Reform Bill Applied to Five Texas Drug Forfeiture Investigations

-Senator Burton’s bill, which would require a criminal conviction before property may be forfeited, has been passed in the Senate and is under consideration in the House.
-This legislation is part of a larger national trend seeking to reform civil asset forfeiture laws.
+Senator Burton’s bill, which would require a criminal conviction before property may be forfeited, was passed in the Senate but died in committee.
+The legislation, however, was part of a larger national trend seeking to reform civil asset forfeiture laws.

 Under our interpretation, Senator Burton’s bill would have prohibited the state from seizing assets in four out of the five referenced drug forfeiture investigations, which uncovered minimal amounts of illegal drugs (or no drugs at all).
 Her legislation would have disqualified at least 63 percent of the assets seized from forfeiture consideration.
 Here’s a look at the investigations and our takeaway from each case: